Dani Alves eyes 2022 World Cup and wants to make history with Sao Paulo | Goal.com

 The defender, who was linked with several European clubs, said he wanted to make history in his time with Sao Paulo.

-"I come here to Sao Paulo to work, I don't come to finish my career," Alves told a news conference, having been presented by the club on Tuesday.
+"I came here to Sao Paulo to work.
+I didn't come to finish my career," Alves told a news conference, having been presented by the club on Tuesday.

 "I still have a lot of goals ahead, and one of them is to make history with Sao Paulo."